MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/map-component-input-fields.md

 [This article is pre-release documentation and is subject to change.]

 A component can receive input values to emit or process data using custom input properties.
-In this article, you'll learn about working with such components that expect one or more input properties with a specific schema for the given table or record.
+In this article, you'll learn about working with such components expecting one or more input properties with a specific schema for the given table or record, and how to map the component input fields to the columns of the data source.

 > [!TIP]
-> To learn more about using custom input and output properties in components, go to [Custom properties in components](create-component.md#custom-properties).
+> To learn about what the custom input and output properties in components are, see [Custom properties in components](create-component.md#custom-properties).

 ## Map columns